Why is Confidentiality Important When Selling a Business?

 6. Establish a private communication system to exclusively deal with prospective buyers

-Luckily, Tresle ensures all the aforementioned bases are covered- ability to list the business blindly, access to template digital documents (NDA & LOI), and a private channel of communication specifically designed for selling businesses confidentially.
+Luckily, Tresle ensures all the aforementioned bases are covered- ability to list a business blindly, access to template digital documents (NDA & LOI), and a private channel of communication specifically designed for selling businesses confidentially.

 A buyer wants a successful operation; too many question marks mean greater risk, lower offers, and a greater potential for a prospective buyer pulling out of the deal alltogether.